-Yyteri Beach is located in Pori, Finland on the western coast.
-Powder soft sand is backed by dunes and pine forests.
+Yyteri Beach is located in Pori, Finland, on the western coast.
+Dunes and pine forests back powder-soft sand.
 Situated along the Gulf of Bothnia, this beach is near the Yyteri Nature Trail and the Bothnian Sea National Park.
 It’s a popular summer destination for locals.

 40. Comillas Beach: Cantabria, Spain

-Situated on the north shore of Cantabria, Comillas Beach is popular for sailing, diving, and sunbathing on fine golden sand.
+Situated on the north shore of Cantabria, Comillas Beach is also very popular for sailing, diving, and sunbathing on the fine golden sand.
 The trendy resort town is situated in a picturesque Cantabrian Sea location.

 - Best White Water Rafting in the World